wadester/asciidoc_notes/README.md

 for titles, bullets, enumerated lists, etc.  These are AsciiDoc articles with a header and several sections:

-Header:::  Document header, underlined with "===", followed by Author and email then a version line (see top of document for example).
+1. Document header:  underlined with "===", followed by Author and email then a version line (see top of document for example).

-Top-Level Section:::  Summary with document summary information followed by a History block with lines indented by 2 spaces (or N/A if history does not need to be tracked).
+2. Top-Level Section:  Summary section with document summary followed by a History block with lines indented by 2 spaces (or N/A if history does not need to be tracked).

-Document Sections:::  The rest of the document.
+3. Document Sections:  The rest of the document.

+4. KISS:  keep the document as simple as possible without a lot of strange syntax, back slashes, quoting, etc.  Limit the use of more-advanced AsciiDoc features.

 See link:template.txt[] for an text template and see link:template.html[] for the same converted to HTML.